Apples to apples. Long term. More than a single number.

 First, every fund goes into a category.

-We sort multi-asset KiwiSaver funds into one of five risk-based categories, based on how their assets are split between growth and income.
-Every later comparison happens within these categories — so we never compare a Growth fund to a Conservative fund.
+We sort KiwiSaver funds into one of five risk-based categories, based on how their assets are split between growth and income.
+Every later comparison happens within these categories so we never compare a Growth fund to a Conservative fund for example.

-Funds that hold only one asset class — say, NZ shares only, or US bonds only — sit outside this framework.
-They carry concentrated risk that's rarely the right fit for a long-term KiwiSaver investor, so we don't put them on our recommended list.
+Funds that hold only one asset type, say NZ shares only, or US bonds only, carry concentrated risk that’s rarely the right fit for a KiwiSaver investor, so we don’t put them on our recommended list.

 Defensive Conservative Balanced Growth Aggressive